Policy

 Internships and Apprenticeships

 The Government has indicated it wants to ban unpaid internships, except when they are part of an education or training course.
-The Government planned to launch a Call for Evidence on this by the end of 2024, but this is awaited.
+The Government launched a call for evidence on 17 July 2025, which considers unpaid internships and internships paid below the National Minimum Wage, unpaid work trials, voluntary work, volunteers and work shadowing.

 The Government has announced it wants to make changes to the funding of apprenticeships in England.
 The Government plans to replace the existing apprenticeship levy with a new growth and skills levy – but details are awaited.